jfreeze/gce-freebsd/README.md

 # Overview

- 1. Create a GCE instance
+ 1. Create a GCE Instance
  1. Configure nginx
- 1. Install and configure distillery
+ 1. Install and configure Distillery
- 1. Install and configure edeliver
+ 1. Install and configure eDeliver
  1. Deploy Phoenix app to web server
  1. Create SSL cert from Letsencrypt
  1. Configure nginx for SSL